TheZebra.com is a privately owned website that publishes unbiased rates and carrier information for consumer benefit. Learn More

 Property damage liability coverage pays for damage to another person's property or any loss-of-use costs for which you're found liable.
 Property damage liability coverage helps to cover expenses like:

 Within any facet of car insurance, how much you pay for liability insurance will vary.
-For a 30-year-old male driver who drives a 2016 Honda Civic with no accidents, the average cost of a 50/100/50 liability policy is $727 or $121 per month.
+For a 30-year-old male driving a 2016 Honda Civic with no accidents, the average cost of a 50/100/50 liability policy is $121 per month.